Coalisland Canal: Operation

-Oversight of the canal passed to The Office of Public Works (OPW) in 1831, and traffic continued to increase, from 8,200 tons in 1837 to 18,888 tons in 1866.
+Oversight of the canal passed to the Office of Public Works in 1831, and traffic continued to increase, from 8,200 tons in 1837 to 18,888 tons in 1866.
 After that date, the railways started to have a serious impact on trade, and although the canal was maintained in good order, the costs of doing so exceeded the receipts from tolls and rents.
 In order to avoid this situation, the government sought to find someone else to run it, and eventually sold it to the Lagan Canal Company in 1888.
 They increased the navigable depth to 5 ft, which enabled 80-ton barges to reach Coalisland, and the carriage of sand, bricks, agricultural products, pottery, fireclay goods and Irish timber to Belfast increased significantly, as did traffic in grain, coal, hardware, foreign timber and provisions in the opposite direction.
 Between 1890 and 1900, total traffic increased from 18,000 tons to 36,000 tons, and a loss of £89 became a profit of £355.

 There were plans to increase the depth of the canal to 5.5 ft, to allow through working from the Lagan Navigation, but the start of the First World War in 1914 changed the economic climate, and the canal faced increasing competition from road transport once the war was over.
 The canal, along with the Lagan Navigation and the Ulster Canal, was under the direct control of the British Government from 1 July 1917, but shared an improvement grant of £19,000 with the Lagan Navigation when it was returned to private ownership.
 Despite competition, traffic in building sand, grain and coal continued to increase through the 1920s, reaching 57,000 tons in 1931, when tolls raised £1,634, and the company made a profit of £650.
 After that, traffic fell rapidly, with the company making less than £50 in 1939.
 Very little traffic used the canal during the Second World War, and all traffic ceased in 1946.
 In April 1954 the canal was officially abandoned and relegated to the status of a drainage ditch, when control of it passed to the Ministry of Commerce.
 It subsequently came under the jurisdiction of the Ministry of Finance from 1962.

 Heritage

-The basin at Coalisland was drained in 1961, and now lies beneath the car park for the Coalisland Heritage Centre.
+The basin at Coalisland was drained in 1961, and now lies beneath the car park beside Coalisland Cornmill.
 The rest of the canal is owned by the local council and the Department of Agriculture.
 A group called the Friends of the Coalisland Canal was formed in the 1990s to raise public awareness of the canal, and to explore the potential benefits to the area of re-opening it.
 The group became a branch of the Inland Waterways Association of Ireland in May 2003.
 They held a small boats rally in April 2008, when a number of boats sailed on parts of the canal for the first time in over 50 years.